Manifold vacuum: Manifold vacuum in cars

 Most automobiles use four-stroke Otto cycle engines with multiple cylinders attached to a single inlet manifold.
-During the induction stroke, the piston descends in the cylinder and the intake valve is open.
+During the intake stroke, the piston descends in the cylinder and the intake valve is open.
 As the piston descends it effectively increases the volume in the cylinder above it, setting up low pressure.
 Atmospheric pressure pushes air through the manifold and carburetor or fuel injection system, where it is mixed with fuel.
 Because multiple cylinders operate at different times in the engine cycle, there is almost constant pressure difference through the inlet manifold from carburetor to engine.

-To control the amount of fuel/air mix entering the engine, a simple butterfly valve (throttle plate) is generally fitted at the start of the intake manifold (just below the carburetor in carbureted engines).
-The butterfly valve is simply a circular disc fitted on a spindle, fitting inside the pipe work.
-It is connected to the accelerator pedal of the car, and is set to be fully open when the pedal is fully pressed and fully closed when the pedal is released.
-The butterfly valve often contains a small "idle cutout", a hole that allows small amounts of fuel/air mixture into the engine even when the valve is fully closed, or the carburetor has a separate air bypass with its own idle jet.
+To control the amount of fuel/air mix entering a carbureted engine, a simple butterfly valve (throttle plate) is generally fitted close to the start of the intake manifold and at the end of the carburetor.
+The butterfly valve can be simply a circular disc fitted on a spindle, fitting inside the pipe work.
+It is connected to the accelerator pedal of the car, and is set to be fully open when the pedal is fully pressed and nearly or fully closed when the pedal is released.
+The butterfly valve often contains a small "idle bypass", a hole that allows small amounts of fuel/air mixture into the engine even if the valve is fully closed, or the carburetor has a separate air bypass with its own idle jet.

 If the engine is operating under light or no load and low or closed throttle, there is high manifold vacuum.
 As the throttle is opened, the engine speed increases rapidly.
 The engine speed is limited only by the amount of fuel/air mixture that is available in the manifold.
 Under full throttle and light load, other effects (such as valve float, turbulence in the cylinders, or ignition timing) limit engine speed so that the manifold pressure can increase—but in practice, parasitic drag on the internal walls of the manifold, plus the restrictive nature of the venturi at the heart of the carburetor, means that a low pressure will always be set up as the engine's internal volume exceeds the amount of the air the manifold is capable of delivering.